LangridgeDaniel/python-twitch-irc/README.md

 # python-twitch-irc
-`twitch_irc` is a layer of logic which takes the [Pydle] package and provides (or modifies existing) logic to handle Twitch IRC pecularities.
+`python-twitch-irc` is a layer of logic which takes the [Pydle] package and provides (or modifies existing) logic to handle Twitch IRC pecularities.

 ## Installation
-`twitch_irc` can be installed via `pip install twitch_irc`
+`python-twitch-irc` can be installed via `pip install python-twitch-irc`

 ## Usage
-`twitch_irc` is a layer which sits above `Pydle` so if documentation is lacking, refer to `Pydle` documentation.
+`python-twitch-irc` is a layer which sits above `Pydle` so if documentation is lacking, refer to `Pydle` documentation.
 Twitch IRC is not fully compliant with RFC1459 and later, so some behaviors may not function as expected (such as who/whois, nick, etc).

 ### Twitch
 Utilizing this library requires a Twitch account and a token generated for that account.
 A token can be generated via [TwitchApps].
 Note that the generated token has the prefix 'oauth' which should be removed before use.